 The Aeneid was seen as not just a poem, the Aeneid was seen as, in some ways, a mythological history of the Italian people…

-After a boy has acquired enough knowledge to be able to read Caesar and the Vulgate relatively easily, more difficult texts were added.
+After a boy had acquired enough knowledge to read Caesar and the Vulgate relatively easily, more difficult texts were added.
 These were often poetic, such as the Aeneid of Virgil.
-The Aeneid was seen as not just a poem, the Aeneid was seen as, in some ways, a mythological history of the Italian people, the foundation of Rome, the mythological connection with the ancient Trojans, as well as great poetry.
+The Aeneid was seen as not just a poem, but as a mythological history of the Italian people, the foundation of Rome, and the mythological connection with the ancient Trojans, as well as great poetry.

-Then the morally ambiguous authors were added once it was seen that a boy had reached an age where he could make some form of moral distinction.
+Building on this foundation, then the morally ambiguous authors were added once it was seen that a boy had reached an age where he could make some form of moral distinction.
 In this instance, Ovid probably was the most important.
-Ovid, whose Metamorphoses was one of the most read books of the Middle Ages as well as the Renaissance, and whose wonderful stories were not difficult to learn.
+His Metamorphoses was one of the most read books of the Middle Ages as well as the Renaissance and whose wonderful stories were easy to learn.
 At the same time, they provided a kind of frame of reference for mythological ideas that galvanized art as well as the imagination.

 By the mid-15th century, Greek was introduced as well.
 It was seen as necessary because so many of the ancient Latin authors were dependent upon, and knew, Greek—Cicero being a classic example.
 Cicero not only referred to Greek texts constantly, but he actually spoke in Greek.
 Greek, then, was seen as important because it was a foundation for the idea of Classical wisdom and learning.

 Other subjects were introduced as well by the time the boy reached 12 or 13 years of age.
-Some of these were the ones that we associate with a modern curriculum, but from a very different perspective.
-Science, per se, was not stressed during the Renaissance.
-But, nevertheless, science was taught because the ancients were interested in science.
-In particular, a book that every boy read was Pliny’s Historia Naturalis, which contained not only wonderful stories of science and geography, but everything from the making of papyrus, to the nature of the inhabitants of those worlds south of the equator, where the Romans didn’t really go.
+Some of these were the ones that we associate with a modern curriculum but from a very different perspective.
+Science, per se, was not stressed during the Renaissance; nevertheless, science was taught because the ancients were interested in science.
+In particular, a book that every boy read was Pliny’s Historia Naturalis, which contained not only wonderful stories of science and geography but everything from the making of papyrus, to the nature of the inhabitants south of the equator, where the Romans didn’t venture.

 Many of the boys in elite households, especially in mercantile cities like Florence or Venice, had to know arithmetic because they were going to be merchants.

 Arithmetic was important because it was a practical subject.
 Many of the boys in elite households, especially in mercantile cities like Florence or Venice, had to know arithmetic because they were going to be merchants.
-They were going to be responsible for large mercantile organizations.
-They had to make sure their accounts balanced.
-So, arithmetic was taught and basic abacus use was applied to make sure that some of the more complicated sums could be done quickly.
+They would be responsible for large mercantile organizations, therefore, they had to make sure their accounts balanced.
+Arithmetic was taught and basic abacus use was applied to make sure that some of the more complicated sums could be done quickly.

-Geometry was taught as well.
-Now, geometry was seen in two ways: It was seen as a practical subject, so that a boy who might have ambitions to be a military commander could, in fact, trace the trajectory of a cannonball, could make diagrams of a field of battle, and estimate the distances from one line to another, or from one part of his army to another.
+Geometry was taught as well, but it was seen in two ways: It was seen as a practical subject so that a boy who might have ambitions to be a military commander could trace the trajectory of a cannonball, could make diagrams of a field of battle, and estimate the distances from one line to another, or from one part of his army to another.
 But geometry was also seen as an abstraction and an important abstraction.
-Geometry was seen as an absolute truth, something that reflected almost God’s plan for humanity because the truths of geometry are absolute, like the truths of religion.
+Geometry was seen as absolute truth, something that reflected almost God’s plan for humanity because the truths of geometry are absolute, as the truths of religion.

-Many boys were taught astronomy because, in the first instance, it was necessary to understand astrology.
+Many boys learned astronomy as well because, in the first instance, it was necessary to understand astrology.
 Astrology was something of a Renaissance obsession.
-The belief that you could learn something about yourself and perhaps even about the future by studying the stars was strongly believed in the ancient world, and Renaissance scholars adopted them largely as well.
+The belief that you could learn something about yourself and perhaps even about the future by studying the stars was strongly believed in the ancient world, and Renaissance scholars adopted this idea.
 Astrology was also important for understanding classical poetry, where many allusions are based upon astrological images.
-But astronomy was also practiced for its own sake, and by the early decades of the 16th century, Nicholas Copernicus, published De Revolutionibus—On the Revolution of the Celestial Bodies.
-His book provided the precondition for Galileo in the next century, and determined that, in fact, the sun had to be the center of the universe, rather than the earth.
+But astronomy was also practiced for its own sake, and by the early decades of the 16th century, Nicholas Copernicus published De Revolutionibus—On the Revolution of the Celestial Bodies.
+His book provided the precondition for Galileo in the next century and determined that the sun had to be the center of the universe, rather than the earth.

-Copernicus and his ideas didn’t come from nowhere.
-They came from a relatively sophisticated knowledge of how the heavens moved, and that we have to credit Renaissance education for providing.
+Copernicus and his ideas didn’t arrive from the aether.
+They came from a relatively sophisticated knowledge of how the heavens moved, and we have to credit that to a Renaissance education.